Gil80/Gil80/README.md

 I'm a consultant at Deloitte Israel Cloud Practice and a certified GCP Professional Cloud Architect, AWS Certified SysOps Administrator, and AWS Certified Solutions Architect.
 After a decade in Sydney, Australia, I returned to Israel.
 My diverse work experience spans multiple tech companies in the eCommerce, Retail, and Hospitality industries.

-With over 15 years in various Software Development Lifecycle roles—such as QA Manager, Tech Support Manager, Release Manager, Atlassian system implementation & administration, Workflow Automation, and Scrum Master—I've led projects involving the modernization of tools & workflows for web and mobile applications.
+With over 15 years in various Software Development Lifecycle roles - such as QA Manager, Tech Support Manager, Release Manager, Atlassian system implementation & administration, Workflow Automation, and Scrum Master - I've led projects involving the modernization of tools & workflows for web and mobile applications.
 I've also spearheaded large-scale test planning and, more recently, provided technical support for Google Cloud Platform.

 *   🌍  I'm based in Nesher, Israel